Skip to content

 d.
 None

-Explanation: Accommodation is when existing schemas are altered to fit new information,
+Explanation: Accommodation is when existing schemas are altered to fit new information, a concept introduced by Piaget in cognitive development.

 27. The model of curriculum could not move above the elementary stage